 We’ve talked about the finesse and impact of small talk, overcoming shyness, and not being overly pushy.
-So let’s now chat about the fine art of shutting up!
+So let’s now chat about the fine art of shutting up and watching body language instead!
 Sometimes we tend to talk ourselves out of a LifeSale!

 Sometimes that life sale just isn’t there.
-It’s isn’t going to happen, or at least not yet!
+It isn’t going to happen, or at least not yet!
 Sometimes it’s time to stop talking and back away.
-In those moments, keying in to someone’s body language, mood and attitude is your best friend.
+In those moments, keying into someone’s body language, mood and attitude is your best friend.

-There’s plenty of signals if we just watch.
+There are plenty of body language signals if we just watch.
 Psychology Today and other research suggest human communication is about 50-70% body language and only about 7% the actual message.
 That leaves a lot of room for interpretation!
-So, aside from the person you’re trying to talk to throwing on headphones and turning away from you to file their nails, how can you identify more subtle body language signals?
+So, aside from the person, you’re trying to talk to throwing on headphones and turning away from you to file their nails, how can you identify more subtle body language signals?
 There’s an entire field of study devoted just to understanding small micro-expressions in facial communication – but you don’t need to be a researcher to grab some of these clues.

 Start with eye contact.
 The inability to make direct eye contact may be a reflection of boredom, disinterest, or even deceit – especially if someone looks away and to the side.
 Are they looking toward the door or at their watch?